alikzilla/Color-Palette/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file further to suit your project's specific needs.
-Happy coding! 🎨